Sarosim/photo-locations/README.md

 There are practically three features that require javaScript:
 - the Google Map API,
-- the bluring effect on the search page, and
+- the blurring effect on the search page, and
 - checking the password on the modal that prevents accidental deleting from the database

-I heavily tested all of them and used javasScript debugger and console.log-s until they worked the intented way.
+I heavily tested all of them and used javasScript debugger and console.log-s until they worked the intended way.

 I analysed and validated the scripts with JSHints.